Who is Pure Storage and what makes them unique?

-Storage has been a category within IT that really hasn’t seen rapid innovation over the last decade, despite the fact it’s crucial role in the data centre.
+Storage has been a category within IT that really hasn’t seen rapid innovation over the last decade, despite the fact it’s crucial role in the data center.

 Pure Storage is part of a new breed of enterprise storage vendors.
 It is focused on innovation and specialise in flash storage systems for enterprise organisations.

 The company was founded five years ago when John Colgrov spotted a market opportunity.

 At this time, other companies offered flash based storage to replace traditional hard drive storage units, and everyone was focused on speed.

 Flash based storage is inherently faster than hard drive technologies and this was used by competitors to justify what Colgrov saw as exorbitant prices.